Volunteer FAQ

 Great!
 Please have them fill out an application, then let us know once they’ve applied.
 Remember that we may not always be able to place them on your crew (depending on when they apply and available positions).

-Contact Marianne or Jaime in the Volunteer Office at 780-466-3669 or via email.
+Contact Dana or Elisa in the Volunteer Office at 780-466-3669 or via email.

 Yay!
 Everyone who has volunteered with the Festival for at least two years is eligible for Society Membership.
 Find the application form and more info here.